brucou/functional-rose-tree/README.md

 - The tree is traversed starting from the root,
 - for each traversed node its children are generating traversal tasks,
-- a store in used to keep track of the pending traversal tasks to execute,
+- a store is used to keep track of the pending traversal tasks to execute,
 - each task involves the application of a visiting function which builds iteratively the result of the traversal, taking inputs from the traversal state, and the traversed node
 - the traversal state includes flags (`isAdded`, `isVisited`) and relevant information (`path`)